TechOlympics 2019 – Frequently Asked Questions

 The full cost for a student to attend TechOlympics is roughly $525.
 Due to support from our generous corporate sponsors, we are able to keep low the cost students pay.

 No, attendance at breakout sessions is “first-come, first-served.”
-The larger Colonnade breakout rooms can hold roughly 65 students, Statesman holds 50 students, and Pavilion rooms hold 24 students for computer lab sessions.
+The larger Colonnade breakout rooms can hold roughly 65 students, the Duke Energy Center rooms hold roughly 60, and Pavilion rooms hold 24 students for computer lab sessions.
 You can see which room the breakout is in on the schedule.
 We recommend you arrive 5-10 minutes prior to the breakout start time to secure a seat.

 We suggest that every TechOlympics registrant sign up for at least 1 competition.
 They are your opportunity to represent your school, put your knowledge/skills to the test, and have a lot of fun.
 Make sure you save time to attend the breakouts you’re most interested, network with professionals in Career Crossroads, and meet new students in other activities.
 For this reason, we recommend that you do not sign up for more than 3 competitions.
 You may not be able to fit them into your schedule anyway!

 You must attend all meals, general assemblies and keynotes.
 You must also attend Career Fast Track, which is Saturday after breakfast and again after lunch.
 IT&U is a mandatory session offered twice on Sunday morning (10am-11am and 11am-12pm) and you must select one of the sessions.
 Otherwise, it is completely up to you which competitions and breakouts in which you wish to participate.